Premier Dog Show

 Conformation Events are what most people think of when the hear the term "dog show."
 They are competitive events for purebreds where a judge evaluates a dog's structure as it compares to a written description of the perfect specimen of that breed, called a standard.
 While it may appear that dogs are being judged against one another, each dog is actually being compared to the judge's mental image of the perfect dog of that breed.
 The judges must be familiar with not only the standards of the breeds they judge, but with the Conformation rules and regulations as well.
 Each dog is examined by the judge in a posed position and must also gait in a pattern to allow the judge to evaluate its efficiency of movement.
 Dog shows may be held for one breed, several breeds or all breeds, depending on the experience of the club in managing such events.

 Ultimate Air is the basic form of competition that started dock jumping.
 Dogs run down the dock and handlers try to get them to fly as far as they can after a toy.
 It’s a thrilling, adrenaline-driven event that is a blast for handlers and crowds alike.
-Ultimate Vertical is a newer twist on the sport that started as a training tool to get more distance out of dogs.
+Ultimate Vertical is a different twist on the sport that started as a training tool to get more distance out of dogs.
 It’s a form of high jumping.
 A training bumper is held 8’ out over the water by an extender.
 A starting height is set and dogs must bring the bumper down (by either a knock or a catch) for that height to count, then the bumper is moved up two inches and the dog progresses until the next round.
 This repeats until there is only one dog still soaring, and crowd excitement builds the higher and higher the dogs fly.
+Fetch It Jumping is another competition that measures the distance a dog jumps.
+Unlike the Ultimate Air distance jumping, a bumper is suspended out and over the edge of the water at varying distances, in which the dog must jump and catch or knock down the fetch it bumper.

 Rally Obedience is a fun, fast-paced demonstration of a dog and handler's ability to perform basic obedience exercises.
 Purebred, mixed breed and rescue dogs of all ages benefit from the training and fun in this event.
 Rally is open to all dogs and handlers and offers an opportunity to showcase teamwork between you and your dog through a series of exercises.
 Teams follow a course of signs in a ring which indicate an obedience routine based on their skill level.